Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

-where $c_{\text{phantom}}$ is the sound speed map of the digital breast phantom which is interpolated onto the grid for image reconstruction, and $c_{\text{image}}$ is the reconstructed sound speed image.
-These stack vectors were computed on the grid points inside the binary mask for image reconstruction.
-The speed of sound of the grid points outside the binary mask was to the sound speed in water, i.e., $c_{\text{water}} = 1500 \ \text{ms}^{-1}$. (cf. section \ref{sec:image-reconstruction}.)
+where $c_{\text{phantom}}$ represents the sound speed map of the digital breast phantom interpolated onto the reconstruction grid, and $c_{\text{image}}$ is the reconstructed sound speed image.
+These quantities were calculated only on grid points within the binary mask used for image reconstruction.
+For grid points outside this mask, the sound speed was set to $c_{\text{water}} = 1500 \ \mathrm{ms}^{-1}$. (cf. Section \ref{sec:image-reconstruction}.)
+Reconstructed sound speed images are presented for synthetic datasets with signal-to-noise ratios (SNRs) of 40~dB, 30~dB, and 25~dB.